mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

    container.

 | We handle three component data in MsPASS by using a matrix to store the data
-  for a given *Seismogram*.
+  for a given :code:`Seismogram`.
 The data are directly accessible in C++ through a public variable called u that is mnemonic for the standard symbol used in the old testament of seismology by Aki and Richards.
-In python we use the symbol *data* for consistency with TimeSeries.
+In python we use the symbol :code:`data` for consistency with TimeSeries.
   There are two choices of the order of indices for this matrix.
-  The MsPASS implementation makes this choice:  a *Seismogram* defines index 0(1) as the channel number and index 1(2) as the time index.
+  The MsPASS implementation makes this choice:  a :code:`Seismogram` defines index 0(1) as the channel number and index 1(2) as the time index.
 The following python code section illustrates this more clearly than any words: